lextm/jekyll-theme-chirpy/_posts/2007-9-22-the-power-of-ad.md

 Forgive me if I messed up this time.
 Next time I will be more careful.

 > \* Forget to mention that ArtCSB author, Artyom Fedyuk, comes from Ukraine.
 And now ArtCSB has been a Plus of CBC with some out-of-date features removed.
 Artyom, I owe you so much.
-Because I cannot contact you by the mail address you left in ArtCSB readme file, I’d like to say thank you so much here.
+Because I cannot contact you by the mail address you left in ArtCSB readme file, I'd like to say thank you so much here.

 http://cc.borland.com/Item.aspx?id=21908